OpenNews/opennews-website/hire-us/index.md

 <img src="/media/img/hire_us_postit_planning.jpg" class="topline" alt="a set of post-it notes on the wall, showing the brainstorming process for a community event">
-<p class="caption">Let's brainstorm together, and figure out the best version of your next project.
-(Photo by <a href="https://creativecommons.org/licenses/by/3.0/us/">Alyson McClaran for Colorado Media Project</a>)</p>
+<p class="caption">Let's figure out the best version of your next project together.
+(Photo: <a href="https://creativecommons.org/licenses/by/3.0/us/">Alyson McClaran for Colorado Media Project</a>)</p>

 ## What we offer